Block81838/N8N-nodes-proofpoint-pps-pod-dlp/README_TEMPLATE.md

-# n8n-nodes-_node-name_
+# n8n-nodes-proofpoint-pps-pod-dlp

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use ProofPoint Email Protection in your n8n workflows.

 _App/service name_ is _one or two sentences describing the service this node integrates with_.